The item you just added is unavailable. Please select another product or variant.

 Naw Esther assists with the effective running of the day-to-day operations of our manufacturing workroom, and produces high-quality clothing and other products for sale by The Social Outfit.

 We employ women from the refugee and new migrant community as part of our sewing technician employment program, making all of The Social Outfit's garments and accessories on site.
-These are paid positions, and for the majority of our sewing staff are their first job in Australia.
+These are paid positions, and for the majority of our sewing staff they represent their first job in Australia.

 These placements run from 6 months to 2 years, and are designed to transition people into external paid employment.

-We employ young people from the refugee and new migrant community as part of our retail employment program, providing paid placements to learn retail skills and confidence in a supported Australian environment.
+We employ young people from the refugee and new migrant community as part of our retail training program, providing paid placements to learn retail skills and confidence in a supported Australian environment.

-These placements run from 6 months to 2 years, and are designed to transition young people into external paid employment.
+These placements run for 6 months and are designed to transition young people into external paid employment.

 We offer community training programs in sewing and design free of charge for the new migrant and refugee community.
 Our sewing programs are often run in partnership with TAFE NSW, and our design programs are run in partnership with various settlement service organisations in Western Sydney.